apple/swift-nio/Sources/NIOCore/Docs.docc/swift-concurrency.md

 #### NIOAsyncWriter

-The ``NIOAsyncWriter`` is used for bridging from an asynchronous producer to a synchronous consumer.
+The ``NIOAsyncChannelOutboundWriter`` is used for bridging from an asynchronous producer to a synchronous consumer.
 It also has back pressure support which allows the consumer to stop the producer by suspending the ``NIOAsyncWriter/yield(contentsOf:)`` method.